 SIP and PBX Go Hand-In-Hand

-Because of these benefits, large organizations have transitioned to cloud-based communications.
-This technology is becoming increasingly popular because it offers businesses greater control over their digital interactions.
-For instance, SIP enables enterprises to manage certain features internally, such as:
+Because of these benefits, many large and smaller organizations have already transitioned to cloud-based communications, and many more are following suit.
+This technology is becoming increasingly popular because it gives businesses greater control over their communications, which take place in an increasingly digital space.
+For instance, SIP enables enterprises to manage certain features internally and through a single user-friendly network-control interface, such as:

 - Call routing